-When: The Nabana no Sato Winter Illumination usually takes place from mid-October to early May.
+When: The Nabana no Sato winter illumination usually takes place from late October to late May.

 - The easiest (but more expensive way) is to take the direct highway bus from Nagoya Meitetsu Bus Centre to Nabana no Sato.
 The Meitetsu Bus Centre is on the 4th floor and was kind of hard to find, so look for signs and don’t be afraid to ask for directions.
-Here is the English bus schedule on the Meitetsu bus website (use your browser to translate from Japanese).
+Here is the bus schedule on the Meitetsu bus website (use your browser to translate from Japanese).

 - You can also take a Kintetsu or JR train from Nagoya to Nagashima Station in Kuwana, then a direct bus from Kintetsu Nagashima Station to Nabana no Sato.
 The bus operates only during the illumination event.
-Here is the English bus schedule (double check that it’s current).
+See the Kintetsu website for details.

-Admission: It costs more to enter the flower park during the winter illumination but your admission includes vouchers worth 1000 yen that can be used at the shops and restaurants.
-This helps make up for the expensive admission ticket (about $26 CAD).
+Admission: It costs more to enter the Nabana no Sato flower park during the winter illumination but your admission includes vouchers worth 1000 yen that can be used at the shops and restaurants.
+This helps make up for the expensive admission ticket (2,500 yen or about $24 CAD).
 Entrance to the Begonia Garden, onsen, and Mt.
 Fuji themed observatory ride are charged separately.

-Opening Hours: Nabana no Sato is open from 9:00 am- 9:00 pm, but this can vary depending on the day of the week.
+Opening Hours: Nabana no Sato is typically open from 10:00 am- 9:00 pm, but this can vary depending on the day of the week.
 On some Saturdays, Sundays and special days during the illumination the resort is open until 10:00 pm.
 The lights for the illumination event turn on once it gets dark.

 Accommodations in Nagoya